grpc/proposal/A32-xds-circuit-breaking.md

 but they will be recorded to the `total_dropped_requests` counts in cluster-level load reports and reported to the load reporting server.

+Note an EDS LB policy may be responsible for handling `service_name` switch used for endpoint discovery, requests sent to both the old and new services should be aggregated to the same counter and the total is restricted by the configured limit.
+Even though the failed requests will be recorded and reported in separate stats message.

 ## Implementation

 ### Java
+- Add a `max_requests` field in the EDS LB config.
+The value will be taken from the cluster watch interface pushed by the XdsClient.
-- Maintain a counter in the CDS LB policy for counting the number of outstanding requests.
+- Maintain a counter in the EDS LB policy for counting the number of outstanding requests.
-- In CDS LB policy, wrap the `SubchannelPicker` propagated from its child EDS policy with the logic of checking the counter and make pick decision.
+- Wrap the `SubchannelPicker` propagated from each of EDS policy's child LB policy with the logic of checking the counter and make pick decision.
 - Counter manipulation is done in `ClientStreamTracer`/`Factory`: increment in `newClientStreamTracer()` and decrement in `streamClosed()`.
     - Note there will be check-and-allocate race as the pick method and stream